Select Page

 2.1 Reichstag Ruins

-Located just north of Berlin, Sachsenhausen was one of the first Nazi concentration camps.
-It serves as a somber reminder of the atrocities committed during the Third Reich.
-Explore the camp memorial, visit the museum, and reflect on the lives lost.
+Sachsenhausen was just north of Berlin and one of the first Nazi concentration camps.
+It reminds us of the atrocities of the Third Reich.
+Explore the camp memorial, visit the museum and contemplate the far too many lives lost.

 2.3 Topography of Terror